otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseI_dataprep.md

     • To ```find``` and ```load``` our first module

-       #To see all the modules:
+       #To see all the modules
        module avail

        #The below command can help find a module